919610362/assignment2-Bandharapu/README.md

 ***

-Direction from maryville to fav location
+Direction from maryville to my favourite location
 1. From maryville to kansas city
     1. Kansas city to airport
 2. Kansas airport to doha airport